Classical Cebuano: Consonants

 The Classical Cebuano phonemic inventory consisted of 15 consonant phonemes (in which /d/ and /r/ were treated as a single phoneme).
 The consonant /r/ was pronounced only when the phoneme /d/ was situated between two vowels.
 The natives described the final -d as a medial sound between /r/ and /d/.

 Grammar

 Case Markers

 Classical Cebuano possessed separate plural personal case markers (sa, na, and ka), which are not retained in any dialect of Modern Cebuano.

 Pronouns

 Classical Cebuano underwent morphological changes throughout the Spanish period.
-One of the most notable was the change from *s(i)- to *k(i)- as the direct case-marking prefix for Cebuano demonstrative (e.g. sini -> kini) and interrogative (e.g. sinsa -> kinsa) pronouns.
+One of the most notable was the change from *s(i)- to *k(i)- as the direct case-marking prefix for Cebuano demonstrative (e.g. siní -> kiní) and interrogative (e.g. sinsa -> kinsa) pronouns.
 Classical Cebuano, especially the one spoken in Bohol, still had plural case markers sa, na, and ka, which are already obsolete in Modern Cebuano.
 These were also used to form plural demonstratives, which are considered rare among Philippine languages.